HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 {{ figure_markup(
   image="form-input-name-sources.png",
   caption="Where inputs get their accessible names from.", description="A bar chart showing the source of the accessible name for the label element.
 27% of sites had no accessible name.
-32% now get get their accessible name from a label element.
-24% of desktops inputs get their accessible names from the placeholder and 25% for mobile.
-Aria-label is responsible for 9%.
-The value attrabute contributs 3%.
-A title attribute contributes to 3% of the desktop and 2% of the mobile sites surveyed.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=2076905999&format=interactive", sheets_gid="1902508631", sql_file="form_input_name_sources.sql"
+32% now get get their accessible name from a `label` element.
+24% of desktops inputs get their accessible names from the `placeholder` attribute and 25% for mobile. `aria-label` is responsible for 9%.
+The `value` attrabute contributes 3%.
+A `title` attribute contributes to 3% of the desktop and 2% of the mobile sites surveyed.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=2076905999&format=interactive", sheets_gid="1902508631", sql_file="form_input_name_sources.sql"
   )
 }}

 Unfortunately, 12.6% of mobile inputs lack accessible names (a significant improvement from 38% in 2022).
 Also only 14.6% of mobile sites use `<label>` (which is down from 19% in 2022), which can hinder users relying on screen readers or voice-to-text tools.
 An accessible name always needs to be used and sites should support assistive technology beyond just screen readers.
 WCAG 2.1 added 2.5.3 Label in Name (Level A) to help ensure that technologies like Voice Control would be better supported.
-Use of aria-label and aria-labelledby should only be used if an HTML `<label>` cannot be used.
+Use of `aria-label` and `aria-labelledby` should only be used if an HTML `<label>` cannot be used.

-### placeholder attribute
+### `placeholder` attribute

-The placeholder attribute provides example input formats.
+The `placeholder` attribute provides example input formats.
 It should not replace a `<label>` as a way to provide an accessible name.
 When placeholders are the only way of providing a visible label, that reference point disappears when the user starts typing.
 It is not a new concern that <a hreflang="en" href="https://www.w3.org/WAI/GL/low-vision-a11y-tf/wiki/Placeholder_Research">browsers by default do not give placeholder text sufficient contrast</a> to meet WCAG.
 Furthermore, they are <a hreflang="en" href="https://www.digitala11y.com/anatomy-of-accessible-forms-placeholder-is-a-mirage/">not always supported by screen readers</a>.

 {{ figure_markup(
   image="placeholder-but-no-label.png",